 - reduce pain and swelling

 We outline some alternative PsA below.
 In some cases, a doctor may recommend combining different treatments.

 Nonsteroidal anti-inflammatory drugs

 Nonsteroidal anti-inflammatory drugs (NSAIDs) are often the first-line treatment for PsA.
 These drugs help to reduce inflammation and alleviate pain.

 - traditional NSAIDs, such as ibuprofen, naproxen, and diclofenac

-- COX-2 inhibitors, such as celecoxib, and etoricoxib
+- COX-2 inhibitors, such as celecoxib and etoricoxib

 It is important to note that using NSAIDs to treat PsA is an off-label use.
-This means the Food and Drug Administration (FDA) have not approved the drugs for treating PsA, but they may be useful.
+This means the Food and Drug Administration (FDA) has not approved the drugs for treating PsA, but they may be useful.

-Corticosteroids are a class of natural or synthetic hormones that help to reduce inflammation in the body.
+Corticosteroids are a class of natural or synthetic hormones that help reduce inflammation in the body.
 Corticosteroids are available in both oral and injectable forms.